SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Limitations

 \section{Limitations}

-While \textsc{SemShareKV} effectively shares KV caches for semantically similar prompts, its evaluation so far has been limited to summarization tasks.
-Speedups decrease for shorter prompts due to the overhead of fuzzy matching, and several hyperparameters require careful tuning.
-Additionally, our current implementation focuses on demonstrating \textsc{SemShareKV}'s effectiveness and does not yet support FlashAttention; we plan to incorporate it in future work.
-Also, the matching threshold is empirically set, and exploring adaptive strategies remains future work.
+Although SemShareKV effectively shares KV caches across semantically similar prompts, the speedup decreases for shorter prompts because of the overhead introduced by fuzzy token matching, and several hyper-parameter require careful tuning.
+Our current implementation focuses on demonstrating the effectiveness of SemShareKV and does not yet support FlashAttention, which we plan to explore into future work.
+The matching threshold is also empirically determined, and exploring adaptive strategies remains an open direction.
+In the ablation study, we replaced sentences with other samples from the same dataset, ensuring a fair comparison within a consistent data distribution.
+Although cross-corpus replacement could test broader robustness, our setup effectively isolates the impact of semantic mismatches.
+This opens future work not only to extend the experiments to cross-corpus settings but also to construct datasets of semantically similar prompts to better evaluate robustness.